onsi/migration-proposal/README.md

 We've made a distinction between versioning the *encoding* (e.g. JSON, protobuf, encrypted protobuf) of the data in the database and versioning the *schema* of the data in the database.
 The *schema* is far ranging and entails both the data *fields* associated with individual models *and* the *layout* in the database (e.g. etcd key-paths).

-I propose that this distinction is actually unnecessary and can be captured as a single database *version* that encapsulates both schema and encoding.
+My understanding is that the work we've done with the tasks allows us to include an encoding and version on each record in the database.
+This is important primarily in the context of a failed migration.

+If we *could* assume that migrations never fail we would not need to worry about the encoding/version for individual records.
+We could have a single version that applies, globally, to the entire database.
+However, since a migration *can* fail mid-flight.
+We cannot rely on a single global version and must include encoding and version information in the individual models.
+That way we can pick up a half-baked migration from where it left off.

-I further propose, in line with the definition of **minimal downtime** that it is OK for Diego to experience complete API downtime during a migration of the database version.
+The presence of a global DB version, however, does allow us to get concrete about how we version and migrate the database.
+We'll cover this in more detail [below](https://github.com/onsi/migration-proposal#the-bbs-migration-mechanism).
+For now, we argue that in light of our understanding of **minimal downtime** it is OK for Diego to experience complete API downtime during a migration of the database version.
 We should characterize the duration of this downtime as a function of data size and and keep tabs on it as we introduce new migrations.
 See the discussion in the [Keeping Migration Times Short](#keeping-migration-times-short) section below.

 #### 2. The API